 You will want to target customers that are in your local area and set yourself a distance limit.
 If you are making same day deliveries then you will only have a short time to drive to your customers address to collect a consignment and deliver it the same day.

 Working As A Courier Driver

-Once you have your van, insurance cover, equipment and paperwork organized, you can start work as a self employed courier driver.
-You can choose to work alone and find your own jobs using some of these advertising methods mentioned above or you can do sub-contract work for a established courier company.
+Once you have your van, insurance cover, equipment and paperwork organized, you can start work as a self-employed courier driver.
+You can choose to work alone and find your own jobs using some of these advertising methods mentioned above or you can do sub-contract work for an established courier company.
 There are advantages and disadvantages to both options.